ICarryTheDustOfAJourney/Autosave-Render/readme.md

 It saves the .blend, .png (render image, optional) and a readme.txt (optional infos) -file in a new, dedicated subdirectory on every rendering.

-The new sub-directories are named YYMMDD-hhmmss + an optional short note, located in a base-directory of your choice.

 Creating images/animations with Blender is usually a highly iterative trial-and-error process, that can lead into dead ends when using wrong techniques or taking bad artistic choices.

 When trying to resume at a former version, it can be difficult to find the matching .blend file for that state of the project.

 This add-on can be understood as a basic but efficient source control system for the ~~poor~~ artist.

+The dynamically created sub-directories are named YYMMDD-hhmmss (timestamp of creation) and more information, all located in a base-directory of your choice.

+After V 1.2.6 the directory-name will contain the filename without .blend, the relative resolution and the number of samples, if using cycles plus an optional note.

+Example: `211018_152614-DoughnutsUsingGeometrynodes01-10%-128smpl-my short note`

 ## Installation